JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370741/index.md

 ### RL Unplugged Atari Dataset

 Added support for `RL Unplugged` atari datasets.
 The datasets that are stored in the form of `.tfrecord` are fetched into julia.
 Lazy loading with multi threading is implemented.
-This implementation is based on previous work in `TFRecord.jl`.
+This implementation is based on previous work in [TFRecord.jl](https://github.com/JuliaReinforcementLearning/TFRecord.jl).

 Credits: [RL Unplugged](https://github.com/deepmind/deepmind-research/tree/master/rl_unplugged)